Designing for Anxieties

 Anxieties seem to correlate directly to positive customer experiences, communication, adoption, engagement, retention, win-backs, and basically everything else under the product sun.
 Consider researching and discussing the relationship between your customers’ anxieties and the experiences you’re looking to provide.
 In the end, I think we can take comfort in knowing that if we understand and design for their anxieties, we’ll have a much greater chance at making the product experience delightful and memorable.

 Here are some links that helped me get started with thinking about anxieties and ways to work them into my product design process:

-- Milkshake video — Clayton Christensen is like a founding father of JTBD.
-Here’s a great video of him explaining it using the famous “Milkshake” story.
+- Milkshake video — Clayton Christensen’s great video explaining JTBD using the famous “milkshake” story

 BJ Fogg’s Behavior Model:

-- http://www.behaviormodel.org/ — Amazing content, forgive the site design :).
-This man changed the way I think about life, to be overly dramatic about it.
+- http://www.behaviormodel.org/ — Amazing content, but forgive the site design :) This man changed the way I think about life, to be overly dramatic about it.

-- https://www.useronboard.com/ — Samuel Hulick helped me understand what onboarding was really about and why it’s so important to think about, and build a strategy for.
-Check out the teardowns too!
+- https://www.useronboard.com/ — Samuel Hulick helped me understand what onboarding was really about and why it’s so important to build a strategy for.
+Check out the tear-downs too!
 Hilarious and insightful.

 Thanks for reading!
 I hope it was helpful.Thoughts and comments are welcomed and may you always find the progress that you seek :)